 The Sage, moved by their plight replies :

 It is not your fault.
 Men, birds and beasts alike are hurled into a whirlpool of attachment by the great Goddess Mahamaya.
 It is she who pulls a veil of delusion on all that lives so the cycle of life and birth may continue.

 Curious, the Merchant and the King enquire about the Devi called “Mahamaya” – they express their wish to know about her.
 The sage obliges by recounting three different epic battles between the Devi and various demonic adversaries.
 The three tales are governed by the Tridevi : Mahakali (Chapter 1) – the Destroyer, Mahalakshmi (Chapters 2-4) – the Sustainer, and Mahasaraswati (Chapters 5-13) – the Creator ; the most famous being, the story of Mahishasura Mardini – Devi as “Slayer of the Buffalo Demon” – one of the most commonly found images in Hindu art and sculpture, and a tale known almost universally.

 At the end of the narration, Sage Medhas tells the Merchant and the King that it is the Goddess who is the cause of their illusion to attachment, and that they must worship her to free themselves of the cycle.
 After 3 years of meditation, the Goddess finally appears granting them both their wish .

-While the King asks for an imperishable Kingdom (again!!!!) and victory over his enemies; the merchant (who grows wiser) asks for the knowledge which removes attachment.
+While the King asks for an imperishable Kingdom (sigh!!) and victory over his enemies; the merchant (who grows wiser) asks for the knowledge which removes attachment.

-This year, I’ve decided to celebrate Durga Puja by re-telling the Devi-Mahatmya story through art from museums.
-Join me on this celebration by sharing / subscribing for the next in the series or simply pin the image below to bookmark the article!
+This year, we decided to celebrate Durga Puja by re-telling the Devi-Mahatmya story through art from museums.
+Join in on this celebration by sharing / subscribing for the next in the series or simply pin the image below to bookmark the article!
 Shubho Mahalaya 🙂